Sapporo Itinerary for First-Timers (3 or 5 Days)

 On this page

-Planning a trip to Sapporo and looking for the perfect itinerary?
-In 2025, Sapporo is a city where modern urban life meets breathtaking natural landscapes.
-Whether you’re interested in exploring its rich culinary scene, delving into its brewing history, or venturing out to see the surrounding natural wonders, Sapporo has something for everyone.
+Planning a trip to Sapporo and looking for the perfect Sapporo itinerary?
+In 2026, Sapporo remains a city where modern urban life meets breathtaking natural landscapes.
+Whether you are interested in exploring its rich culinary scene, delving into its brewing history, or venturing out to see the surrounding natural wonders, Sapporo has something for everyone.
 This Sapporo itinerary provides a detailed plan for how to spend either 3 or 5 days in the city, ensuring you experience the best Sapporo has to offer.
-From essential planning tips to day-by-day recommendations, this guide has you covered.
+From essential planning tips and a full budget breakdown to day-by-day recommendations, this guide has you covered.
 Discover the best things to do in Sapporo with our comprehensive guide and dive into unforgettable Sapporo adventures.
-Get ready to experience Sapporo’s culture, see its most famous landmarks, enjoy Sapporo’s nightlife, and explore the many events that take place.
-Check out our other guides for things to do in Sapporo, to make the most of your trip!
+Get ready to experience Sapporo's culture, see its most famous landmarks, enjoy Sapporo's nightlife, and explore the many events that take place throughout the year.

 1. How to Get to Sapporo